libidn/libidn/README.md

 files, are licensed under the GNU General Public License version 3.0 or later, see the file [COPYING](COPYING).

+The library embed data tables published by Unicode, Inc and The Internet Society (IETF), see [doc/specification/](doc/specification/).

 Other files are licensed as indicated in each file.
 There may be exceptions to these general rules, see each file for precise information.